PRIVACY AND SECURITY POLICY

 Provision of Data to Credit Reference Agencies (CRA) and Debt Collection Agencies

-- We may provide the following data relating to you (whether in sole name or joint names with others) to a CRA:
+A. We may provide the following data relating to you (whether in sole name or joint names with others) to CRAs:

 - full name;